pkoenders/portfolio2020/src/content/projects-md/asb/asb.md

     category: Website
     url: http://asb.co.nz
     addtohomepage: true
-    title: ASB - Single Sign On
+    title: ASB Bank - Single Sign On
     coverimage: ./thumb@2x.jpg
     intro: Wireframes, user flows, hi definition mocks and HTML prototypes for their stakeholders.
 ---

 <div class="description">

 ASB bank Single Sign On for their banking products.
-ASB’s vision was to have a consistent UI login experience across their products.
-A consistent look with minimal disruption to their users and Call Centre.
+The vision from ASB was to have a consistent UI login experience across their products.
+The login re-design had minimal disruption to their users and Call Centre.

 I created wireframes, user flows and hi definition mocks for stakeholders.
 HTML prototypes were also created for their integration team.